-Once the Registry starts receiving opt-outs from the first day of the sunrise period onwards, it will be possible to opt out both granted patents and pending patent applications.
-It is understood that, if an application is opted out and then is subsequently granted and validated with unitary effect, then the previous opt-out will automatically cease to apply and the patent will fall under the UPC's exclusive jurisdiction.
+It is possible to opt out both granted patents and pending patent applications.
+If an application is opted out and then is subsequently granted and validated with unitary effect, then the previous opt-out will automatically cease to apply and the patent will fall under the UPC's exclusive jurisdiction.